Six naxals killed in C'garh in separate encounters in 24 hours | Devdiscourse

 On late Friday night, two Naxals, carrying cash rewards on their heads, were killed in an encounter with security forces in Dantewada district.
 The gunbattle broke out around 11.30 pm in a forest near Kutrem village, said Dantewada Superintendent of Police Abhishek Pallava.

-After a brief exchange of fire, the naxals ecaped.
+After a brief exchange of fire, the naxals escaped.
 The bodies of two rebels were found later, Pallava said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)